apazzolini/pgr/README.md

 # pgr

 This module aims to provide a structured and easy way to execute queries against a Postgres DB.
-It's a good fit if you want more support than using the `pg` module by itself but don't want to use an ORM.
-Its main features include a tagged template string based query helper and a small wrapper around `pg`'s actual query methods.
+It's a good fit if you want more support than using the [pg](https://github.com/brianc/node-postgres) module by itself but don't want to use an ORM.
+Its main features include a tagged template string based query helper and a small wrapper around pg's actual query methods.

 ## Installation